Well, 2020 is going to be remembered fondly…

 The quality of what we offer.
 Ensuring compliance with governance and legislation.
-For education, ensuring our courses up to date with the latest industry trends.
+For education, ensuring our courses are up to date with the latest industry trends.
 They need to meet and exceed standards and expectations.
 Another aspect of CSR.
 Think product life cycle and the ethics associated with sub-par longevity or contractual agreements.
 The replacement, recovery, and renovation of old products.

 Why?
 A simple, yet powerful question.

 Linked to Philosophy and Ethos, this is about the ‘personality’ of the company and the type of people this attracts and nurtures.
 Are people proud to be working at <insert brand name>?
-What do people think when they here <insert brand name>?
+What do people think when they hear <insert brand name>?